evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 const memoryClient = createMemoryClient({
   fork: {
-    // Note: we may face throttling using the public endpoint
+    // @warning we may face throttling using the public endpoint
     url: "https://mainnet.optimism.io",
   },
 });